Bicycle lock: Cable locks

-Wheel lock
+Ring lock

-Also called an O-lock, ring-lock or frame lock.
+Also called wheel lock, frame lock or an O-lock.
 This is a low security mechanism mounted on the frame that immobilizes the rear wheel by moving a steel bolt through the spokes to prevent motion.

-An O-lock prevents riding the bicycle but does not, by itself, secure the bicycle to a stationary object.
-This type of lock is effective and convenient for securing a bicycle against opportunistic theft, when the bike is left unattended momentarily.
+A ring lock prevents riding the bicycle but does not, by itself, secure the bicycle to a stationary object.
+This type of lock is effective and convenient for securing a bicycle against opportunistic theft when the bike is left unattended momentarily.
 It forces the thief to carry the bicycle.
-It is a common way to secure bicycles when someone is at home, if their company provides indoor bicycle parking, and at railway station parking in the Netherlands.
+It is a common way to secure bicycles when someone is at home, if their company provides indoor bicycle parking, and at railway station parking.

-The O-lock also conveniently secures the rear wheel: only locking the frame is needed, to secure both the frame and the rear wheel.
+The ring lock also conveniently secures the rear wheel: only locking the frame is needed, to secure both the frame and the rear wheel.
 Used in addition to a U-lock it can be a convenient second lock.
-Some models have an optional cable or chain that plugs into the body of the lock to enable the bicycle to be secured as well.
+Many models have an optional cable or chain that plugs into the body of the lock to enable the bicycle to be secured as well.